AlexeyPopovUA/advanced-logger/README.md

   5.  instant (received 1 log -> sent 1 log)
 * It is able to group duplicated logs in certain time interval (for rapid fire of the same logs)
 * It is not afraid of circular links in log objects
-* It should support different remote logger endpoints soon (only SumoLogic so far.
-Kibana, you're the next ᕙ(ಠ.ಠ)ᕗ )
+* It should support different remote logger endpoints soon (only SumoLogic and Loggly so far.
+Who is the next? ᕙ(ಠ.ಠ)ᕗ )
 * It should support custom format for logs soon (it is only json form currently)

 ## Usage